Role of Douglas Haig in 1918: Haig keeps his job

 Haig met Clemenceau at Dury on 1 April.
 Clemenceau summoned Foch on the telephone, and after his arrival he ordered the French line extended northwards to the River Luce, south of the Somme.
-Haig agreed with Clemenceau's suggestion that Foch should be given more power over Petain.
+Haig agreed with Clemenceau's suggestion that Foch should be given more power over Pétain.
 The Germans were known to still have a large number of divisions in reserve (diary 2 April).
-Lloyd George, Clemenceau, Foch, Petain, Haig and Pershing (the US Commander-in-Chief, who had not been at Doullens) met at Beauvais (3 April), where Foch was given "strategical direction of military operations" although his powers were still largely based on persuasion rather than command.
-Haig also urged that the French launch an offensive to take the pressure off the British, to which Foch and Petain agreed in principle.
+Lloyd George, Clemenceau, Foch, Pétain, Haig and Pershing (the US Commander-in-Chief, who had not been at Doullens) met at Beauvais (3 April), where Foch was given "strategical direction of military operations" although his powers were still largely based on persuasion rather than command.
+Haig also urged that the French launch an offensive to take the pressure off the British, to which Foch and Pétain agreed in principle.

-Although Gough had been removed from command of Fifth Army, Haig still planned to appoint him to a new Reserve Army, holding a line along the River Somme between Peronne and Abbeville (roughly east–west), in case the BEF had to form a defensive perimeter around the Channel Ports.
+Although Gough had been removed from command of Fifth Army, Haig still planned to appoint him to a new Reserve Army, holding a line along the River Somme between Péronne and Abbeville (roughly east–west), in case the BEF had to form a defensive perimeter around the Channel Ports.
 Haig had privately defended him after the Doullens Conference and did so again to the Prime Minister on 3 April, when Lloyd George demanded that Gough be sacked altogether and "sent home".
 Haig described Lloyd George in his diary (3 April) as an "impostor" and a "cur", whilst the following day (4 April) Lloyd George, having returned to England overnight, wrote to his wife (in Welsh) that he had found "Haig more anxious" (than the French leaders) and that he thought both Haig and Herbert Lawrence "both of them very second rate men".
 Haig was sent a direct order to sack Gough by Lord Derby (4 April).
 After the war Haig commented that a scapegoat had been needed and that he had been "conceited enough" to think that he himself could not be spared.

 German attacks on 4 April (Villers-Bretonneux, east of Amiens, 25 miles from the German starting point on 21 March) and 5 April on the Somme front were beaten back by British and Australian forces.
-Although this was the furthest part of the German advance, Haig was still (5 April) discussing contingency plans with General Asser to cover Rouen and Le Havre in case Amiens fell.
+Although this was the furthest part of the German advance, Haig was still (5 April) discussing contingency plans with General John Asser to cover Rouen and Le Havre in case Amiens fell.
 The Government demanded a full report (6 April) into Fifth Army's debacle, especially the loss of the Crozat Canal and the Somme bridges.
 Haig had already asked the politicians to accept his judgement or replace him, and wrote to Derby offering to resign (6 April).